-Learn to Engineer, Operationalize and Improve a NIST Cybersecurity Framework Program.
-NCSP is based on the NIST Cyber Security Framework (NCSF), a publication of the National Institute of Standards and Technology.
+The NIST Cyber Security Professional Practitioner course will educate you how to engineer, operationalize and improve a NIST Cybersecurity Framework Program.
+The NIST Cyber Security Professional Practitioner course is based on the NIST Cyber Security Framework (NCSF), a publication of the National Institute of Standards and Technology.
 The National Institute of Standards and Technology (NIST) is a non-regulatory agency of the United States Department of Commerce.
 NIST implements practical cybersecurity and privacy through outreach and effective application of standards and best practices necessary for organizations to adopt cybersecurity capabilities.

 The NIST Cyber Security Framework (NCSF) provides a policy framework of computer security guidance for how organizations can assess and improve their ability to prevent, detect, and respond to cyber-attacks.
 It provides a high-level taxonomy of cybersecurity outcomes and a methodology to assess and manage those outcomes.
 Originally aimed at operators of critical infrastructure, the framework is now being used by a wide range of businesses and organizations, and helps shift organizations to a proactive approach to risk management.
 Internationally the framework has been adopted in over 27 countries, and Japan and Australia have made NCSF central to its Government programs.